gripped/MK808-headless-nand-3.0.8-rk3066/README.md

  <br>
 I started this as my intention is to run a mail relay on my MK808 of my home fibre connection.  <br>
-(I have some cheap, but fair powerful for the price, servers where the provider blocks port 25 and I don't want to use their relay if I can avoid it) <br>
+(I have a couple of cheap, but fair powerful for the price, servers where the provider blocks port 25 and I don't want to use their relay if I can avoid it) <br>
-I don't need Android on the device at all and it seems a waste to leave the internal nand unused. <br>
+I don't need Android on the device at all and it seems a waste to leave the internal nand almost unused. <br>

 First I wanted to get a functional Picuntu on the internal Nand, this is done. <br>
 Next I will be optimizing the kernel for headless running.
 Anything not needed will be disposed of. <br>